yghabrial/yghabrial.github.io/README.md

 # Hello World

 This is my home page!
-My name is Youssef Ghabril and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and I am double majoring in Art and Computer Science.
+My name is Youssef Ghabrial and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and I am double majoring in Art and Computer Science.

 ## Computer Science Projects